xtruong1909/rl-swarm/README.md

 ./run_rl_swarm.sh
 ```

-### Testnet participation

-Please answer 'Y' (or just press enter), N is provided as an alternative flow but isn't currently maintained.

-### Select your Swarm

-To select your swarm, answer 'B' to join the Math Hard (DAPO-Math 17K dataset) or 'S' to join the Math (GSM8K dataset).

-### Select your Model

-To select your model, answer '0.5', '1.5', '7', '32', or '72' to pick the parameter count.

 ### Login

 1. A browser window will pop open (you'll need to manually navigate to http://localhost:3000/ if you're on a VM).